Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 For exceptional postdoc candidates who do not secure funding through the PDFS, our lab can provide funding support.

+---

+**Visiting Scholars and Research Assistants**

+We welcome **Master’s and Bachelor’s students** (not limited to HKU) interested in working with us as **Research Assistants (RA)**, either online or onsite.
+A background in our research areas and strong programming skills are highly desirable.

+Positions for visiting research students and scholars are available **year-round**.
+Please refer to the [HKU Visiting Programme](https://intlaffairs.hku.hk/visiting-programme) for more information.

+If interested, please provide your **CV** and **transcripts.**

 <!-- ---